hmmdeif/thoughtpad/README.md

 ## Running

 `npm install`
-`node --harmony app`
+`node app`

-Note that you need the minimum node engine (>=0.11.9) that allows generators.
+Note that you need the minimum node engine (>=0.11.x) that allows generators.

 ## Test

 `npm -g install mocha`

 This will install the test suite framework globally so you can run mocha in the command line.
-Then run the following command in the test folder:
+Then run the following command:

-`mocha --harmony-generators test`
+`mocha --harmony-generators`

 ## Directory Structure